CemBirbiri/2022-internship-Topological-data-analysis-of-human-brain/README.md

 Here is a list of filter functions that I used in my internship work:
 - **A column of the dataset.**  If we want to visualize the data according to a column in the data we can choose that column as a filter.
 Using a specific column as a filter causes the layout to separate the variables of that column.
 For example, if one considers a dataset of patients that have different types of breast cancer.
 These types are represented in the dataset in a specific column.
 The goal is to visualize the data based on different cancer types.
-Then, that specific column can be used to separate the data points based on it~\cite{lum2013extracting}.
+[Then, that specific column can be used to separate the data points based on it](https://www.nature.com/articles/srep01236).
 Another example is that the gender information of patients can be used as a filter.
 If there are two genders in the data, using the gender column will put the data points into two different groups.
 In this work, the gender column is used as the first filter.

 - **$L_p$ Norm:** The filter function can be chosen based on the $L_p$ norm for each data point.
 Below, $f_{p,k}$ represents the filter function, $\vec{V}$ denotes the coordinates of each row vector: $\vec{V} = <f_1,f_2,...,f_s>$ where $f_i$ represents the $i$th feature(column) and $s$ is total number of features in the dataset.
 The $L_p$ norm of an individual patient can be calculated as follows: